agiletechvn/emailqueue/README.md

 	- Sent to `one|multiple` people
 	- CC to `none|one|multiple` people
 	- BCC to `none|one|multiple` people
-	- Use full url path in view
+	- Included helpers `Html, Text, Number`

 ## Installation